 What Tax Cuts Expiring in 2025 Will Do For Corporate Tax Rate Changes

 While many small businesses are pass-through entities, some are structured as corporations.
-The corporate tax rate, which was lowered to 21% in recent years, might increase if the expiring tax cuts are not extended.
+The corporate tax rate, which was lowered to 21% in recent years, will remain at 21% with the Big Beautiful Bill passed in July of 2025.

-In 2024, I knew I needed to save 35% of my business income to pay taxes.
-I had to prepare to save at least 45% and find a way to cut expenses by 10% to avoid losing income.
+Since I started my own small business in 2017, I knew I needed to save 35% of my business income to pay taxes.
+I had to prepare to save at least 45% and cut expenses by 10% to avoid losing income.

 After all, we are in business to make money, not to give it all away in taxes.
-We just did our taxes; my husband owns a Scorp, and I have an LCC, and we had to pay more after doing the quarterlies for my business.
+We just did our taxes; my husband owns an S Corp, and I have an LLC, and we had to pay more after doing the quarterlies for my business.

 Not only that, but not all of our deductions could be used, and we weren’t told til after we got our return.
-We will look for a new accountant for next year after April 15.
+So, we found a new accountant for next year.

 Deductions and Credits Affected